GLFHC/.github/profile/tutorials/automation.md

 ## The badge
 That badge can indicate the union of all of the Steps in the YAML file.
 If any fail the total status is failed (a red badge).

+## Things to watch out for in Unit Tests
+The problem with unit tests is that they give a false sense of security.
+These are not-exhaustive tests typicall, and are typically used to catch _oopsies_ that you made breaking something (such as changing a type for a function argument).
+However, they can't simulate every scenario.
+Now a strict language like Java prevents a lot of egrious programming errors such as wrong type since that instantly throws a sytax error.
+Also if you change OSs or CPU type, numbers may change formatsThe few things that unit tests to be effective fail to do, such as big-endian, etc. Some common unittest errors are:

+- use non-representative data (I had a QI tester only put "2" in a integer field for months and we didn't know that we were in a 16-bit data structure so 2 always worked, but once an actual client number went in we got a range check error), and it is recommended to use "fuzzing" and generate a wide set of random inputs (some being invalid - but you can assert an exception in the test since the exception is the expected result).
+- Don't verify thread safety.
+Note in python, threading is a major afterthought and so most operations will not need to worry about such issues, such as iterrupts.
+Databases do not suffer this problem (FIFO queue with record locking - e.g. the first guy there gets the key to the door, and locks it behind himself until he is done), which is what is known as a semaphore lock.
+If whatever system you are using, uses semaphores you need to test for circular dependency locking against that sempahore (in other words) if function A depends on B's output, which in turn depends on C's output, which depends on A's output.
+This will of course lock up in a resource wait state.
+This can happen either due to a circular chain as above or several things accessing a data element that is partly written.
+Even python can suffer from this type of error, and should be included in your tests.
+Unless you are using the threading library in python you probably only need to worry abot variables that depend on external things (such a common disk file),
+- The variant of the thread safety problem is split-writes (known as **data tearing**), which is when a data element is wider than the system bus and to write into memory needs multiple operations to complete the write.
+Unlike say SqlServer, which would lock the records until it completes, the network drivers has no such compunction to help you out, and the memory location you are retrieving could be chaning underneath you, since most bus peripherals (network, disk, etc) can use DMA (Direct Memory Access) meaning they can write to main memory with a write split to the bus width (e.g. at 384-bit word cannot be writen on a 128-bit bus as a single write) this is true for your code and for system functions performing IO since the bus is the bus.
+- Failing to account for asynchronous reads/writes.
+When you throw something out the network port, the code reports success that the packet was sent
+  (i.e. the driver worked as intended) that did not test whether the data sent was correct or the far end recieved it.
+So networked unittests need to account for all of that

 Suggested Next: [How to validate SQL code projects](sql_validation.md) using the above